andrew-zachary/andrew-zachary/README.md

 ## :skateboard: Currently hacking on
-- Keep up with AI tooling and optimize my workflow to consume their power.
+- Keep up with AI tools and optimize my workflow to consume their power.

 ## :speech_balloon: Contacts
 - :envelope: andrew.saeed.zachary@gmail